christineymshen/sta-663-FinalProj-VAE/README.md

-# Sta 663 Final Project
+# Auto-Encoding Variational Bayes

-Implementation of Auto-Encoding Variational Bayes
+This is an implementation of the Variational Autoencoder algorithm described in Kingma and Welling (2013)[https://arxiv.org/abs/1312.6114]